ht-sdks/consent-manager/README.md

 - [Publishing New Version](#publishing-new-version)
 - [License](#license)

-## Segment Consent Manager
+## Hightouch Consent Manager

-The Segment Consent Manager is an analytics.js add-on with support to consent management.
+The Hightouch Consent Manager is an analytics.js add-on with support to consent management.

 At its core, the Consent Manager empowers your visitors to control and customize their tracking preferences on a website.
 They can opt out entirely of being tracked, or selectively opt out of tools in which they don’t want their information stored.

 It works by taking control of the analytics.js load process to only load destinations that the user has consented to and not loading analytics.js at all if the user has opted out of everything.
 The user's tracking preferences are saved to a cookie and sent as an identify trait (if they haven't opted out of everything) so that you can also access them on the server-side and from destinations (warehouse).

-_Segment works to ensure the Consent Manager Tech Demo works with most of our product pipeline.
+_Hightouch works to ensure the Consent Manager Tech Demo works with most of our product pipeline.
 We cannot ensure it works in your specific implementation or website.
 Please contact our Professional Services team for implementation support.
-Please see the License.txt included._
+Please see the LICENSE included._

-_Please note, Consent Manager is not currently compatible with [Personas](https://segment.com/docs/personas/).
-Personas may send user data to destinations the user has explicitly opted out of for data collection._

 ### Features